 - Social Media and Search Engine Advertising Purchases

 There is a limit of $150,000 per year across all categories.
-That means you can earn up to 450,000 UR points per year if you spend within the categories.
+That means it is possible to earn up to 450,000 UR points per year by spending within the categories.
 The Ink Business Preferred also earns just one point for non-bonus spend.

 Moreover, the Ink Business Preferred comes with some nice benefits.
 Some of the best ones include Primary Car Rental Insurance, Cell Phone Insurance, and various other travel insurances.